Services

 Ashington Town Council took over statutory responsibility for allotment provision within the town in April 2010.

 Ashington Town Council is continually working to improve the quality of allotment provision in the town.
+Allotments in Ashington are available to Ashington residents only.

-Ashington Town Council Managed Sites:
+Council Managed Sites

-1. Hirst East End Allotment Site
+Hirst East End Allotment Site

-2. North Seaton Colliery Allotment Site
+North Seaton Colliery Allotment Site

-3. Nursery Park Allotment Site
+Nursery Park Allotment Site

-4. Woodhorn Road Allotment Site
+Woodhorn Road Allotment Site

-Allotment Associations:
+Allotment Associations

 High Market Allotments